Tehachapi woman fulfills mission to protect SWAT dogs

 The letter included a photo of Oklahoma City Police Officer Sgt.
 Ryan Stark bending over the casket of his K-9 partner, Kye, in a final goodbye after the canine was killed in the line of duty in 2014.

 The photo evoked such emotion in Haberlander that it set in motion a mission to raise funds to outfit more Kern County SWAT dogs with protective vests.
-Money was raised for three vests, which was celebrated during a ceremony held at the Kern County Sheriff's Office in Bakersfield Friday.
+Money was raised for three vests, which was celebrated during a ceremony held at the Kern County Sheriff's Office in Bakersfield on Jan.
+11.

 "It just pulled at my heart.
 I'm sorry … I do this every time," Haberlander said, choking back her tears.
 "I couldn't let it go, and had to find out about our community and what we did for our canines."